theREALdebater/eclat/doc/eclat/building.md

-### Assemblies
+### Partitions

-One or more [fixed assemblies](../rts/assemblies.md#fixed) can be configured for a program.
+One or more [fixed partitions](../rts/partitions.md#fixed) can be configured for a program.

-Each fixed assembly must be configured with the partitions that will go to make it up.
+Each fixed partition must be configured with the partitions that will go to make it up.

 ..... pointing at the module initialisation procedure ......